gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 Driver Station Guide
 ====================

 The driver station is the communication point for drivers.
-It allows you to configure settings, configure hardware, start and stop opmodes, send gamepad data, and can recieve telemetry data from the robot.
+It allows you to configure settings, configure hardware, start and stop opmodes, send gamepad data, and can receive telemetry data from the robot.
 There are two main different choices for a driver station, the REV Robotics Driver Hub and an Android phone.

 REV Drivers Hub
 ---------------